lmburns/kimbox/README.md

 ![Kimbox](https://lmburns.com/gallery/media/large/kimbox-rust.png)

 Kimbox is a dark colorscheme for Neovim with builtin treesitter support.
-It is my variation on the  [original `Kimbie Dark` colorscheme](https://marketplace.visualstudio.com/items?itemName=dnamsons.kimbie-dark-plus).
+It is my variation of the  [original `Kimbie Dark` colorscheme](https://marketplace.visualstudio.com/items?itemName=dnamsons.kimbie-dark-plus).

 The colors may look duller in the images provided, though they will not be whenever the colorscheme is actually loaded.
 I've noticed that many other colorschemes seem brighter than what their images show.